 \section{Introduction}

 Perturbation theory concerns the investigation of the stability of a given system under small changes.
-In the context of Markov chains, it studies the impact of perturbing the transition mechanism, i.e., the transition kernel or matrix, on the resulting behavior of the corresponding chain.
-For example, one can study the resulting effect on its limiting distribution and approximation properties, see e.g. \cite{kartashov2019strong,roberts1998convergence,mitrophanov2003stability,mitrophanov_2005,rudolf2018} and the references therein.
+In the context of Markov chains, one typically studies the impact of perturbing the transition mechanism, namely the transition kernel or matrix, on the behavior of the corresponding chain.
+For example, one can study the resultant effect on the limiting distribution and approximation properties, see e.g. \cite{kartashov2019strong,roberts1998convergence,mitrophanov2003stability,mitrophanov_2005,rudolf2018} and the references therein.

-In this work, we extend the study of perturbation theory to the setting of killed Markov processes which possess \textit{quasi-stationary distributions}.
-This is particularly motivated by recent developments in Markov chain Monte Carlo (MCMC), where killed diffusions were used to construct scalable algorithms to perform Bayesian inference for large data sets, see \cite{Pollock2020} and \cite{Kumar2019}.
+In this work, we extend the study of perturbation theory to the setting of \textit{killed} Markov processes which possess \textit{quasi-stationary distributions}.
+This is particularly motivated by recent developments in Markov chain Monte Carlo (MCMC), where killed diffusions have been used to construct scalable algorithms to perform Bayesian inference for large data sets, see \cite{Pollock2020, Kumar2019}.
 Convergence properties of this approach, known as \textit{quasi-stationary Monte Carlo} (QSMC), have been investigated in \cite{Wang2019TheoQSMC}.

 Given that such methods have been applied to perform Bayesian inference, it is important to study their stability.
-We ask the following question: Can the quasi-stationary distribution be adversely affected by small perturbations of the system, for instance, due to data corruption, or missing data?
+We ask the following question: Can the quasi-stationary distribution be adversely affected by small perturbations of the system, which could arise, for instance, due to data corruption, or missing data?

-We start with modelling the perturbation by a bounded self-adjoint operator and quantify the difference in a general setting between the eigenfunctions of the smallest eigenvalues with respect to the perturbed and unperturbed generator, see Theorem~\ref{thm:bdd_case}.
-As a consequence one can develop $\mathcal{L}^1$-bounds of the difference of the corresponding quasi-stationary distributions, which is illustrated in the QSMC framework for logistic regression, see Proposition~\ref{prop:logistic_bd}.
+We start by modeling the perturbation as a bounded self-adjoint operator and quantify the difference in a general setting between the eigenfunctions of the smallest eigenvalues with respect to the perturbed and unperturbed generators, see Theorem~\ref{thm:bdd_case}.
+As a consequence, one can develop $\mathcal{L}^1$-bounds on the difference between the corresponding quasi-stationary distributions, which is illustrated in the QSMC framework for logistic regression, see Proposition~\ref{prop:logistic_bd}.